barberscore/barberscore-api/README.md

 bbs
 ===

-Score tracker for the 2013 Barbershop Harmony Society convention in Montreal
+Score tracker for the 2014 Barbershop Harmony Society convention